-With his parents having separated young Matthew Stevenson (Dakota Daulby) is an angry teenager, especially with God as he prayed for his parents to stay together but they didn't.
+With his parents having separated, Matthew Stevenson (Dakota Daulby) is an angry teenager, especially with God as he prayed for his parents to stay together but they didn't.
 It is why he ended up taking a baseball bat and a spray can to the local church and having been caught has to make amends.
-It is also how he comes to meet Ernest (John Ratzenberger - Toy Story 3), an old woodcarver who agrees to carve the decorations to repair the church taking young Matthew under his wing.
+It is how he comes to meet Ernest (John Ratzenberger - Toy Story 3), an old woodcarver who agrees to carve the decorations to repair the church taking Matthew under his wing.
 Through Ernest living his life by "What Would Jesus Do" Matthew starts to see another side to life.
 But there is trouble going on as Matthew's dad is a builder who works for a company that doesn't want Ernest to carve the wood for the repairs as they want the contract.

 As such it is very much the exceptional casting of John Ratzenberger as Ernest which makes "The Woodcarver" such a captivating and charming movie.
-In fairness all the casting is good with everyone playing their parts well especially young Dakota Daulby but to sound like a broken record it is John Ratzenberger perfect performance, that sageness which he brings to the role to make it feel like he is just being himself which makes the movie.
+In fairness all the casting is good with everyone playing their parts well, especially young Dakota Daulby.
+But to sound like a broken record it is John Ratzenberger perfect performance, that sageness which he brings to the role to make it feel like he is just being himself which makes the movie.

 I suppose I should mention the elephant in the room because "The Woodcarver" is a piece of Christian Cinema with the whole element of living life asking the question of "What Would Jesus Do" when faced with a choice.
-The thing is that whilst the movie doesn't shy away from mentioning Jesus and doing the right thing it isn't overly preachy in doing so and so not only allows the more casual message of doing the right thing shine through but has the potential to work for those who aren't already a Christian when they watch this.
+The thing is that whilst the movie doesn't shy away from mentioning Jesus and doing the right thing it isn't overly preachy in doing so and so not only allows the more casual message of doing the right thing to shine through but has the potential to work for those who aren't already a Christian when they watch this.